 - Let her sniff the bottle and try to get the treats out.
 If she is having a bit of trouble, assist her once in a while until she understands how the process is done

-Teaching your dog to play by itself help kill the boredom and reduce the excess energy.
+Teaching your dog to play alone helps kill the boredom and reduce excess energy.
 Hyper dog breeds like the Australian Shepherd or the Jack Russell Terrier can benefit immensely with early training and coaching.

 The above five games are cheap alternatives that can be attempted at home without purchasing any expensive accessories.
 All the materials discussed can be recycled material or old & useless materials.